 To calculate how much water you should drink to lose weight fast, you’ll need to do a tiny bit of math.
 It isn’t hard.
 We promise.

 On average a person should drink 8 glass (1 glass = 8 ounces) of water per day to stay hydrated.
-If you are overweight or workout vigorously, this number will increase.
-And then, if you want to lose weight, you can add 1500 ml water to your regular water intake that will help you lose up to 5 pounds of weight within 12 weeks, independent of your diet and physical activity.
+If you are overweight or work out vigorously, this number will increase.
+And then, if you want to lose weight, you can add 1500 ml water to your regular water intake that will help you lose 5 to 7 pounds of weight within 12 weeks, independent of your diet and physical activity.

 - Your answer equals the number of ounces of water you should be drinking every day

 Step: 2 (If you work out vigorously, you have to add more water to step: 1)

 When we work out vigorously, the body sweats, expelling a lot of water.

 - You can add 12 ounces of water to your daily total for every 30 minutes that you work out, as a general rule.